coingaming/moon_flutter/example/assets/code_snippets/accordion.md

     return Column(
       children: [
         MoonAccordion<AccordionItems>(
-          // identityValue and groupIdentityValue can be used to control the
+          // The identityValue and groupIdentityValue can be used to control the
           // auto collapse behaviour of the accordion.
           identityValue: AccordionItems.first,
           groupIdentityValue: _currentlyOpenAccordionItem,